 Coagulation and inflammation sciences

-The research group is working with basic and clinical studies on thrombotic disorders, in particular coronary artery disease.
+The group studying coagulation and inflammation is working with basic and clinical studies on thrombotic disorders, in particular coronary artery disease.
 The focus is on tissue factor biology and the interplay between coagulation and inflammation.

 Tissue factor (TF) is a transmembrane glycoprotein and the main initiator of blood coagulation in vivo.
 Expression of TF suggests a critical role in thrombosis and inflammation, exemplified with thrombotic complications in arteriosclerosis, septicemia, cancer and metastasis.
 The research group focuses on the molecular mechanisms regulating induction and inhibition of TF in human monocytes, myelomonocytic cells and in a number of malignant cells using cell culture systems and whole blood environment.
 Current topics are: cell-cell contact, the role of cytokines, intracellular signal transduction pathways, genetical variations, new antithrombotic- and anti-inflammatory drugs and platelet inhibitors, and processes at cell-contact with biomaterials